USS Spot: Chilean Navy service

 In January 1961, Spot was towed to Pearl Harbor for modernization in preparation for transfer to the Chilean Navy.
-A streamlined sail was added but, unusually for a post-World War II submarine, her deck gun was retained.
+Unusually for a post-World War II submarine, her deck gun was retained.

 The Chilean crew reported aboard later in 1961 for training, and on 12 January 1962, Spot was loaned to that government under the Military Assistance Loan Program.
-She was renamed Simpson (SS-21), in honor of Chilean admiral Robert Winthrop Simpson (1799–1877).
+She was renamed Simpson (SS-21), in honor of Rear Admiral Robert Winthrop Simpson (1799–1877) of the Chilean Navy.
 The submarine arrived in Chile on 23 April 1962.
 On 1 August 1975 the submarine was sold outright to Chile, and struck from the US Navy Directory.

-In 1980, Simpson was used extensively by director Kinji Fukasaku in the disaster film Fukkatsu no hi (titled in EnglishVirus and Day of Resurrection).
+In 1980, Simpson was used extensively by director Kinji Fukasaku in the Japanese film Virus.
 The film features spectacular footage of Simpson operating in the Antarctic.

 Simpson was significant for being one of the last submarines to have a deck gun; she was disposed of by the Chilean Navy in 1982.